-You can use the ESS 3000 GUI for detecting failed disks and for disk replacement.
+You can use the ESS GUI for detecting failed disks and for disk replacement.

-When one disk fails, the system rebuilds the data that was on the failed disk onto spare space and continue to operate normally.
+When one disk fails, the system rebuilds the data that was on the failed disk onto spare space and continues to operate normally.
 However, the performance is slightly reduced because the same workload is shared among fewer disks.
 With the default setting of two spare disks for each large declustered array, failure of a single disk would typically not be a sufficient reason for maintenance.

-When several disks fail, the system continues to operate even if there is no more spare space.
+The system might continue to operate in the presence of several disk failures even if there is no remaining spare space as long as the number of failures is less than the configured vdisk fault tolerance.
 The next disk failure would make the system unable to maintain the redundancy that the user requested during vdisk creation.
-A service request is sent to a maintenance management application that requests replacement of the failed disks and specifies the disk FRU numbers and locations.
+A service request is sent to a maintenance management application that requests replacement of the failed disks, and specifies the disk FRU numbers and locations.